Easy Smoked Pork Chops (with Brine)

 Bone-in or boneless pork chops that are 1-1.5 inches thick will take approximately 20-30 minutes to smoke.
 Slightly thicker chops will take a few minutes longer.

-The internal temperature of cooked pork should be 142-145°F in the thickest part of the chop.
-The temperature will continue to rise a few degrees after you take them off the heat.
+The internal temp of smoked pork chops with brine should be 142-145°F in the thickest part of the chop.
+Use a meat thermometer to check the internal temperature.

 Ingredients